leon-pscl/CPE311_Computational-Thinking-with-Python/README.md

-# CPE311_Computational-Thinking-with-Python
+Personal archive for outputs in CPE311 - Computational Thinking with Python. <br>
-Repository for files in CPE311
+Not meant for distribution.